 The goal of the POFIS system is to help new students, that already have coding experience, adjust to the intricacies of the Python language prior to attending certain courses at WSU-V which require use of the language.
 It is intended to not only assist students, but also to benefit instructors by providing a specific avenue to help students seeking assistance with basic questions regarding the language.

--------------notes/ideas

-Although it is intended to help the students and instructors, it is not intended to replace formal education.

-topics will include, but not limited to, styling, syntax, conditions, functions, loops, dictionaries, and classes.

-This will be presented with a searchable table of contents, code snippet examples, interactive guided tutorials.

-The purpose of the POFIS system is to provide incoming students an informational introduction/refresher course on the Python high-level programming language

-The motivation for this project is – the intended audience is current WSU students in Junior standing and higher.

 1.3 Intended Audience and Document Overview